-Community solar arrays allow those that can’t or prefer not to install solar in their homes to still benefit from solar energy.
-They allow individuals or businesses to purchase or lease a “share” of an offsite solar array and have the electricity produced from their share be credited on their electric bill the same as if the system were installed on their property.
-Their official name in D.C. is “Community Renewable Energy Facilities”, or CREFs.
+Community solar arrays allow those who can’t or prefer not to install solar in their homes to still benefit from solar energy.
+They allow individuals or businesses to purchase or lease a portion of an offsite solar array.
+The consumer would then have the electricity produced from their share credited on their electric bill, much the same as if the system were installed on their own property.
+Their official name in D.C. zoning law is “Community Renewable Energy Facilities”, or CREFs.
 When the commission qualified CREFs as basic utilities, both the D.C.
 Office of Planning and the D.C.
-Department of Energy & Environment (DOEE) sought to protect solar access in the District and the Solar for All program.
+Department of Energy & Environment (DOEE) moved to protect solar access in the District and the Solar for All program.
 They recently appealed the commission to instead qualify CREFs as a “matter-of-right” throughout the District.

 In response, the commission relented.
 It is now in the process of writing new rules to qualify CREFs as matter-of-right.
 What’s more, the Office of Planning closely defined a CREF as a “facility used for the generation and subsequent assignment of renewable energy generated by a community solar energy system”.
 This definition will ensure that all existing and prospective solar consumers in D.C. can easily benefit from having the sun pay their electric bills.